High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 Bounce Rate Offender 8: The Page Isn’t Mobile Friendly

-There are still a bucket load of websites even now in 2020 that aren’t mobile-friendly.
+There are still a surprising number of websites that don’t work properly on mobile.
 Is yours one of them?

-The good news is you can easily find all this information from Google Search Console (formerly webmaster tools)
+The good news is you can easily find this info in Google Search Console under the mobile usability report.

 You may also need to adjust the order of the content to see what appears above the fold on a mobile phone.
-Many websites have ‘sidebars’, and if they are on the left, then that content may be the first content you see on a mobile phone.
-Remember, it’s not always about errors.
-It could just be that the layout is confusing to the user.
+Many websites have sidebars, and if they appear first on mobile, they could confuse the user or bury the key content.

 Bounce Rate Offender 9: Terrible UX

-Is your page full of Ads, heavy on CTAs, or full of spammy pop-ups or surveys?
+Is your page full of ads, heavy on CTAs, or packed with spammy pop-ups or surveys?

 If your site is also hard to navigate, users will leave.
-Flashy menus may be fun to look at, but the average person on your website isn’t trying to win a design award.
-Besides, design and UX go hand in hand, so your website should be simple to get around.
+Flashy menus might look impressive to you, but the average user just wants to find what they’re looking for.
+Design and UX go hand in hand, and simplicity wins every time.

 What do we mean by this?
-If your quick CTA pages have a high bounce rate, because your user has taken the desired action, but your other pages have a lower bounce rate, then it all evens out.
-Google can tell the difference.
+If your quick CTA pages have a high bounce rate because the user has taken the desired action, that’s fine.
+But if your other content-heavy pages are also bouncing, something’s off.

-So, That’s our top ten tips to identify the main offenders in high bounce rate.
+So, that’s our top ten tips to identify the main offenders with high bounce rates.
 But going forward, how do we avoid it creeping up again?
 Here are a few things you can do.

 Website Speed